jrcz-data-science-lab/blender-scripts/README.md

 # Read-blender
-This tool can be used to print blender collection information to JSON format
+This tool can be used to print blender collection information in JSON format